-This coastline is rife with beautiful seaside spots for you to uncover; find some of our favourites in our guide to the best beaches in Looe.
+This coastline surrounding Looe is rife with beautiful seaside spots for you to uncover; find some of our favourites in our guide to the best beaches in Looe.

 Looe’s best beaches

-This south-eastern corner of Cornwall is brimming with attractions to entertain the grown-ups and the not-so-grown-up among you.
+Looe is brimming with attractions and things to do to entertain the grown-ups and the not-so-grown-up among you.

 Those who love animals can watch monkeys swing across the enclosures at the Woolly Monkey Sanctuary, where they take on monkeys who’ve been rescued and are in need of a bit of R&R. They began as a centre for the woolly kind but have grown to include cute and energetic capuchin monkeys, the rather dignified Barbary macaques, and excitable marmosets with their wonderful fluffy ears.